Local Invariant Structures in the Dynamics of Capillary Water Jet: Abstract

 \section{Abstract}

-Physical experiments show that a capillary water jet is exponentially unstable under long-wave perturbations, while remaining stable under short-wave perturbations.
-Measurements further indicate that the exponential growth rate in the long-wave regime agrees quantitatively with the classical predictions of Rayleigh and Plateau.
-This phenomenon is known as the \emph{Rayleigh-Plateau instability}.
+Physical experiments show that a capillary water jet is exponentially unstable under long wave perturbations, while remaining stable under short wave perturbations.
+Measurements indicate that the exponential growth rate in the long wave regime agrees quantitatively with the classical predictions of Rayleigh and Plateau, known as \emph{Rayleigh-Plateau instability}.
 In this paper, we provide a mathematical justification of these experimental observations.
-The motion of the water jet is modeled by an irrotational Eulerian free-boundary system governed by surface tension.
-We prove that the (un)stable directions in the linearized system, corresponding to long-wave perturbations, are indeed tangent to an (un)stable invariant manifold of the full nonlinear system.
-On the other hand, the elliptic directions, corresponding to short-wave perturbations, are indeed tangent to a center invariant set in a generalized sense.
+The motion of the water jet is modeled by an axisymmetric irrotational Eulerian free-boundary system governed by surface tension.
+We prove that the (un)stable directions in the linearized system, corresponding to long wave perturbations, are indeed tangent to a (un)stable invariant manifold of the full nonlinear system.
+On the other hand, the elliptic directions, corresponding to short wave perturbations, are indeed tangent to a center invariant set in a generalized sense.
 These results give a positive answer to the question raised by Lin-Zeng concerning the existence of invariant manifolds for Eulerian free-boundary systems.
-The major methodological contribution is the construction of ``paradifferential propagator" corresponding to linear paradifferential hyperbolic systems along elliptic directions, making Lyapunov-Perron type arguments applicable.
-The method effectively balances the loss of regularity in quasilinear problems and can be generalized to a broader class of PDEs.
+A notable finding is the existence of infinite dimensional hyperbolic invariant manifolds in the dynamics of infinitely long capillary water jet, in absence of spectral gap.
+The major methodological contribution is the construction of ``paradifferential propagator" corresponding to linear paradifferential hyperbolic systems, effectively balancing the loss of regularity due to quasilinearity.
+The method can be generalized to a broad class of quasilinear problems.